ADA and FMLA: Must Know for Employers

 Jennifer Flood, Dan Schmelling

 Tune in to this class and learn how to successfully navigate the workers’ compensation process.
-Participants will take a journey starting with filing a claim to acceptance and beyond.
-This interactive session will also cover a brief history of workers’ compensation in Oregon.
+This interactive session will take participants on a journey from filing a claim to acceptance and beyond.